 The peanut butter is great for holding these energy bites with dates together.
 Plus, if you’ve never had carrots and peanut butter, you’re missing out.

-First, if your dates aren’t pitted, you’ll want to soak them in warm water for a few hours to soften them.
-You can even do this the night before.
+First things first: if your dates aren’t pitted, you’ll want to soak them in warm water for a few hours to soften them.
+You can even do this the night before to save time.

-Then, to make these raw carrot bites, you’ll need to shred your carrots.
+Then, shred your carrots.
 I used my boxed grater to do so, which made it nice and quick.

 Blend everything until you get your ingredients ground up and slightly sticky.